 - Sport hunting and shooting of problem individuals with .22-caliber rifles and shotguns

 Exclusion is effective any time it is installed properly.
 Trapping is most effective when rabbits are food-stressed, especially in late winter months.
 Damage by rabbits rarely reaches economic significance in commercial fields or plantations, but there are exceptions.
 For example, marsh rabbits have been implicated in damage to sugarcane in Florida.

 Remove piles of brush or stones, patches of weeds, dumps, and other debris where rabbits live and hide.
-Habitat modification is effective especially in suburban areas where fewer suitable habitats are available.
-Control vegetation along banks of ditches and fences to eliminate habitat for rabbits in agricultural settings.
+Habitat modification is especially effective in suburban areas where fewer suitable habitats are available.
+Control vegetation along& banks of ditches and fences to eliminate habitat for rabbits in agricultural settings.
 Unfortunately, this likely will have a detrimental effect on other species, such as pheasants.

 Daffodils and other spring bulbs are resistant to rabbit damage.
 Plant them in place of tulips to ensure spring flowering.

 One of the best ways to protect a backyard flowerbed, garden, or crop of fruit is to install a fence.
 It does not have to be tall or especially sturdy.
 A fence of 2-foot-high chicken wire with the bottom tight to the ground or buried a few inches is sufficient.
 The mesh should be 1 inch or smaller so that young rabbits will not be able to go through it.